HART2043 Zen Gardens to Manga Mania: A Survey of Japanese Art

 - Level 2 option in the History of Art major sequence

 - The area of knowledge for this unit is Design and Creative Arts

 - Level 2 elective

-- Students are able to (1) identify relevant artists and artworks associated with Orientalism; (2) identify the key theoretical concerns of Orientalism in the visual arts; (3) apply this notion of Orientalism and postcolonial theory to the interpretation of painting and other visual forms; (4) employ effective research skills including the use of primary and secondary materials; (5) construct a compelling and well-structured argument in a written paper; and (6) demonstrate critical thought and cogent analysis through oral communication.
+- Students are able to (1) identify relevant Japanese artists and artworks; (2) identify key aesthetic principles of Japanese art; (3) apply knowledge of Japanese culture and aesthetic principles to the interpretation of works of art; (4) employ effective research skills including the use of primary and secondary materials; (5) construct a compelling and well-structured argument in a written paper; and (6) demonstrate critical thought and cogent analysis through oral communication.